open-mmlab/mmdetection/docs/tutorials/config.md

 resume_from = None  # Resume checkpoints from a given path, the training will be resumed from the epoch when the checkpoint's is saved. workflow = [('train', 1)]  # Workflow for runner. [('train', 1)] means there is only one workflow and the workflow named 'train' is executed once.
-The workflow trains the model by 12 epochs according to the total_epochs. work_dir = 'work_dir'  # Directory to save the model checkpoints and logs for the current experiments.
+The workflow trains the model by 12 epochs according to the total_epochs. work_dir = 'work_dir'  # Directory to save the model checkpoints and logs for the current experiments. runner = 'EpochBasedRunner'  # Type of the runner that runs the workflow, can be either 'EpochBasedRunner' or 'IterBasedRunner'.

 ```